StreakyCobra/gws/README.md

   clean, which ones have uncommited changes, or even to know which ones are not up-to-date with `origin`.

+* Pull from all upstream repositories: `gws pull` if you're in the repository directory or `gws pull -r <repository directory>` if you're not on the repository directory.

 ### But better

 Let's say you made a `~/dev/` workspace folder and you created your